Social Media Intervention for Online Victimized Youth (SMILEY)

 SMILEY is hosted on Meta’s Messenger app.

-A chatbot is a computer program designed to simulate conversations among people.
-SMILEY was designed in partnership with teens, so that is intended to be youth-friendly and engaging.
+SMILEY is quite different than typical customer service chatbots.
+It was designed in partnership with teens, so that is intended to be youth-friendly and engaging.
 It was also designed to have personalized responses that feel natural and supportive.
+For example, it incorporates teens’ individual preferences on educational content and skills that feel individually meaningful to them.

 SMILEY does NOT use artificial intelligence to send responses “on the fly.”
 ALL responses and content that SMILEY sends to the user are previously written and vetted by the research team.